 name typically2 is the basename of the Rd file containing the documentation.
 It is the "name" of the Rd object represented by the file and has to be unique in a package.
-To avoid problems with indexing the package manual, it may not contain '!' 'l' nor '@', and to avoid possible problems with the HTML help system it should not contain '/' nor a space.
-(IATEX special characters are allowed, but may not be collated correctly in the index.)
-There can only be one \name entry in a file, and it must not contain any markup.
+To avoid problems with indexing the package manual, it may not contain '!''|' nor '@'.
+(LATEX special characters are allowed, but may not be collated correctly in the index.)
+There can only be one \name entry in a file, and it must not contain any markup and should only contain printable ASCII characters.
 Entries in the package manual will be in alphabetic3 order of the \name entries.